 Further information on LawTermFinders.

 HealthTermFinder is an online platform that contains a growing set of termbanks used in cancer medicine and treatment.
-It covers terminology associated with the most common types of cancer in Australia: breast, bowel, liver, lung and skin cancer.
+It covers terminology associated with the most common types of cancer in Australia: breast, bowel, esophageal, liver, lung and skin cancer; and also lymphedema.
 The key content on each term page is translated into Chinese, under an agreement between Macquarie University and Fudan University, Shanghai.
 The termbanks serve the needs of Chinese patients, carers and health professionals in Australia, and medical trainees in China.

 Further information on HealthTermFinders.